Does glue from a glue gun melt

 Glue gun glue, also known as hot melt adhesive, is a versatile adhesive that is commonly used in arts and crafts, woodworking, and home repairs.
 It is made from a combination of synthetic polymers that are melted and dispensed through a glue gun.
 The melting point of glue gun glue can vary depending on several factors, which are outlined below:

-See also How to protect hands from hot glue gun burns
+See also How to treat a burn from a hot glue gun

 Factor Description